Section 1: Access to Library Services

 Persons who believe they have been discriminated against based on their disability should file a complaint with the Library Director.
 An ADA complaint should be submitted to the Library Director in writing and should contain information about the alleged discrimination, including the name, address and telephone number of the individual filing the claim, and also the location, date and description of the problem.
 The ADA complaint should be submitted to the Library Director as soon as possible, but not later than 60 calendar days after the alleged ADA violation.

 ADA complaints will be brought to the attention of the Library Board before its next regular meeting following receipt of a completed complaint form.

-Within 15 calendar days after receipt of the complaint, the Library Director or designee will meet with the individual to discuss the complaint and possible resolutions; and within 15 days after such meeting, the Library Director or designee will respond in writing, and where appropriate, in a format accessible to the individual, such as large print, Braille, or audio CD.
-The response will explain the position of the Library and offer options for possible resolution of the complaint.
+Within 15 calendar days after receipt of the complaint, the Library Director or designee will meet with the individual to discuss the complaint and possible resolutions; and within 15 days after such meeting, the Library Director or designee will respond in writing, and where appropriate, in a format accessible to the individual., The response will explain the position of the Library and offer options for possible resolution of the complaint.

 If the response of the Library Director or designee does not satisfactorily resolve the problem, the individual may appeal the decision to the Board of Library Trustees within 15 calendar days after the individual’s receipt of the response.
 Within 15 calendar days after receipt of the appeal, the Library Trustees, the Library Director or designee will meet with the individual to discuss the problem and possible resolutions, and within 15 days after the meeting will respond in writing (and, where appropriate, in a format accessible to the complainant), with a possible final resolution of the problem.